Next Start

 Benefits & Challenges of Being a Collision Estimator

-As with most careers, there are both benefits and challenges that come with being a collision estimator.
+As with most careers, there are benefits and challenges that come with being a collision estimator.
 When it comes to benefits, estimators have good income potential.
-They typically receive a salary and can earn an additional commission based on their sales.
-There’s a demand for estimators, making job stability another plus of this career path.
+They typically receive a salary and may earn an additional commission based on their sales.

 The U.S. Bureau of Labor Statistics (BLS) is a great resource for getting an idea of your earning potential in a role.
 While there is no information specific to collision estimators, you can use the data the BLS supplies collision repair technicians to get an idea of what your salary could be.